 We Advocate To

-Provide funding for qualified school-based health and wellness practitioners, such as school counselors, school nurses, school psychologists and school
+Improve access to and funding for qualified school-based health and wellness practitioners, such as school counselors, school nurses, school psychologists and school social workers

 Voice From the Field

 Schools are places where much more than academic skills are acquired.
 Delaware PTA began advocating for

 elementary school wellness centers when their former Attorney General Matt Denn proposed a set of initiatives

 and funding to help students in high-poverty elementary schools.
 Elementary school-based wellness centers

 provide not only wellness services but immunizations, dental exams, eye exams and sick visits.
 They also provide

 critical wrap around services, along with mental health counseling and trauma-informed healthcare.
 To promote

 the creation and funding of these centers in high-poverty elementary schools, Delaware PTA mobilized its